zulip/python-zulip-api/zulip/integrations/discord/README.md

 https://discord.com/api/oauth2/authorize?client_id=914346072418185256&permissions=378494061568&scope=bot

 Following this link will allow adding the integration to a Discord server you have Manager Server permissions on.

-On the "Bot" tab, add a bot.
-Copy the token into the `token` key of the `discord` section of the config file.
-(Don't confuse the token with the application ID on the "general information" tab, or the client ID or secret on the OAuth2 tab -- you should be on the "Bot" tab.)
-Enable "message content intent" -- this is a privileged intent, so if you want to use the bot with more than 100 guilds, you'll need to get your bot reviewed.
-For typical uses with only a handful of guilds, though, no review is needed.

 The manage webhooks permission is optional, but makes messages forwarded to Discord look more native; if you wish to disable it, set the `use_webhook` key